w3c/wai-intro-wcag/content/non-web-ict.md

 ### Comments

-If you have any comments on the Additional Guidance sections of WCAG2ICT, please send them to the public mailing list <public-wcag2ict-comments@w3.org>.
+If you have any comments on the Additional Guidance sections of WCAG2ICT, @@ UPDATE with GitHub info @@ please send them to the public mailing list <public-wcag2ict-comments@w3.org>.

 If you have comments on the wording taken from WCAG 2 or Understanding WCAG 2, please read the [[Instructions for Commenting on WCAG 2 Documents]](/standards-guidelines/wcag/commenting/).